michaelrockson/michaelrockson/README.md

 My aim is not only to address today's issue but also to develop systems that operate daily solving the issue with minimal or no human intervention.

-## What You Can Expect

-I'll be publishing projects that deal with automation, solving real-world problems and creating systems that lessen or do away with manual work.
-You should also expect practical tools as well as scalable applications that have been developed to operate efficiently with little human involvement.

 ## Technical Skills
 ![My Skills](https://skillicons.dev/icons?i=react,angular,ts,js,python,fastapi,laravel,postgres,git,docker)